Can artificial intelligence take our freedom?

 Or do the artificial intelligence impose their own universal laws?

 Kant’s definition of freedom takes on completely new dimensions in times of quantum physics.
 If libertarianism presupposes the need to define man/machine in order to establish fair conditions for common trade, the question arises in Kant’s universe of whether we want to share what mankind does with artificially creating intelligence.
 Here too, fears of existence arise, because a mixture of humanity and almost unlimited power/intelligence is far superior to us and makes us obsolete.
-Ultimately, however, artificial intelligence is a man-made creation, a physical outsourcing of our spiritual capacities, and perhaps it is a necessity to ensure the survival of our reason.
+Ultimately, however, artificial intelligence is a man-made creation, physical outsourcing of our spiritual capacities, and perhaps it is a necessity to ensure the survival of our reason.
 And what is the difference to us?
 As Kant said, our bodies are not self-determined, but our reason is.
 And if we feed our reason into the artificial intelligence, there is theoretically no difference between man and machine.

 For more and more people today, it is not a question of dealing with technology, but of fleeing from it.
 People drive to places where they are hard to reach, to have the feeling to recover.
 Fighting the symptoms doesn’t change our problem.
 Our problem is that we have not yet settled in digitality.
 In the sense that we have not yet learned to use the technologies at the right moment and also to know when they do us no good and when we have to switch them off.
 All our technical equipment occupies our home and our everyday life.
 Our home becomes Times Square and we must learn to deal with our need for attention.
 That’s why the questions that affect each individual himself or herself come first.

 If I myself know when I want to be reached, which tasks I want to take on and what I feel like, then the transition to a digitized life becomes easier.
 If we know each other, the way we go cannot be manipulated.
 That is the most important basis.